Hanna Lundberg: Orienteering

 Competing at the 2021 European Orienteering Championships, she placed 8th in the sprint, and reached the semifinal in the knockout sprint.

+At her first participation in the World Orienteering Championships 2023 she won a bronze medal in the middle distance, and a gold medal in the relay as start runner for the Swedish winning team.

+At the European Orienteering Championships in Belgium in August 2025, Lundberg won a bronze medal in the mixed sprint relay with the Swedish team.
+She later won a silver medal in individual sprint at the same championships, in Lier, three seconds behind Pia Young Vik.

+Ski orienteering

 In ski orienteering, Lundberg won three gold medals at the 2021 Junior World Ski Orienteering Championships, in sprint, long and middle distances, in addition to a silver medal in the relay.